Mayurji/mayurji.github.io/_deep-learning/2020-10-07-Deep-Learning-With-Pytorch.md

 ```
 **Prediction Confidence**

-The softmax function is used in Multiclass classification, it squeezes the value/weight as mentioned above between 0 and 1.
+The softmax function is used in Multiclass classification.
+It squeezes the value/weight as mentioned above between 0 and 1.

-So all 1000 weights are squeezed between 0 to 1 and all summing up to 1.
-We further convert the class index into
-label of the class and present it as a confidence percentage.
+So all 1000 weights are squeezed between 0 to 1 and summing up to 1.
+We further convert the class index into a label for the class and present it as a confidence percentage.

 ```python